SamuelFisher/torrentcore/README.md

 ## Web UI

+*Web UI is work in progress.
+Package not currently published.*

 TorrentCore includes an optional web UI that can be used for detailed monitoring of Torrent downloads.
 It does not provide any functionality to control downloads.